-You don't have to be a millionaire collector that flies around the world to auctions and exclusive showrooms to get access to original paintings, limited prints, or reproductions of famous pieces.
+You don't have to be a millionaire collector that flies around the world to auctions and exclusive showrooms to find cool art.
 There are now a host of affordable online art sites that will give you tasteful design and gift ideas at prices that are well within your budget.

 Which websites are best for finding the kind of art you're looking for at the right price?
 We've scoured the internet for "best of" lists from the world's top online newspapers, and magazines, from Architectural Digest to Good Housekeeping, to bring you the ultimate top 10 affordable online art sites superlist.
 Our top site, 20X200, was mentioned in 21 of the 32 publications we checked.
 See the graph below for the rest of the numbers.

 Checking such a wide swath of publications gives us the best unbiased consensus of the top affordable online art sites possible.
 Whether you're looking for tasteful artwork for your home, cool paintings for your lost apartment, or the best wall art for office or study, these online art sites allow you to class up your space without draining your account.
 Read on for more information on what each of these sites has to offer.

 Best for: Making beginners look like savvy art experts